the-ethiCS-project/spellchecker_assignment/README.md

 One possible expansion of the project would be to have students keep track of which variations of a word are more likely (_e.g._ spelling `pun` as `qun` isn't likely).
 Another would be to look at doing more complex variations (_e.g._ adding/removing two letters).

 ### Ethics Pedagogy
 One good way to have students think about the ethics of a new-to-them coding project is to give students a chance to have a 'first draft' answer where they can start to think about the ethical implications of a spellchecker design or execution, and then (after further consideration) a chance to revisit their initial answers and improve upon them.
-For this reason, we bookended this project by an initial brainstorming exercise and a follow-up after having completed their code [FILE: list of questions](https://github.com/the-ethiCS-project/spellchecker_assignment/blob/main/SCProjectQuestions.pdf).
+For this reason, we bookended this project by an initial brainstorming exercise and a follow-up after having completed their code [using the questions here](https://github.com/the-ethiCS-project/spellchecker_assignment/blob/main/SCProjectQuestions.pdf).

 Yet in particular, we hoped students would recognize the following ethical considerations by the end of the project:
 * An assumption that a spellchecker is designed to correct for "proper English words" may be in error.
 After all, linguistic communities use different words, and we might want to design a spellchecker that can do well by that broad set of linguistic communities.